-Compare Digital Signage Software
+Comparing Digital Signage Softwares

 Since the hardware is integrated into a single unit, SoC displays offer substantial cost savings and ease of installation.
-There are no longer any wires hanging from the back of the displays and external PC or Android device to steal making them ideal for commercial use.
+There are no longer any wires hanging from the back of the displays and external PC or Android devices to steal making them ideal for commercial use.

 Another important factor is the availability of professional content creation and editing tools.
 Smartphones can now capture video at 4K resolutions, with a quality that rivals pro equipment of only a few years ago.
-Combine this with high quality stock footage available online, and you have all the ingredients for success.
+Combine this with high-quality stock footage available online, and you have all the ingredients for success.

 When you put it all together, it’s easy to see why the sector has taken off and become so popular.

-- Engaging customers and staff.
+- Engaging customers and staff